co-founder and CEO Money Coaches Canada

-The breathtaking speed and magnitude of the recent market drop may have been a big wake-up call for you.
+The breathtaking speed and magnitude of the market drop in 2020 and the rollercoaster ride in the markets since then may have been a big wake-up call for you.
 It’s natural to feel a punch, but how hard was the hit for you?

 Did it keep you up at night?
 Or did you think – “stocks are on sale now”?
 Maybe it was more of an “ouch, but this is what markets do and I’m in it for the long haul anyway”?

 If your reaction was sharply negative, this could mean that you either need a better plan and understanding of the markets or it could simply mean that you don’t have the stomach for stock market volatility.

 What it comes down to is this: How much risk do I need to take to achieve my goals?

 If you can achieve your long-term goals with cash or GIC investments earning low-to-mid single digit returns, then you might choose to forgo investing in the stock market.
 But if you’re like most people, this return won’t cut it after inflation – especially the much higher inflation we’ve been experiencing the last two years – and you have little choice but to include an appropriate mix of cash, stocks and bonds in your portfolio.